T-PYTHON-OCT-23/LAB_ARITHMETIC_STRING_OPERATIONS/README.md

 ## Bonus, create a new python file and do the following:

-- Define a string variable containing a sentence with at least 10 words.
+- Define a string variable containing a sentence of words with at least 10 words in it.
 - Define a string variable containing a word that appears in the sentence.
 - Print the length of the sentence.
 - Print the index of the first occurrence of the word in the sentence.